 Expulsion from the school requires Head of School advisement.
 One purpose of expulsion is to help students make necessary changes in their lives.
-The school is very willing to assist students in a process of repentance and restoration.
-Students who show a significant change in behavior will be given the opportunity at a later time to return to the school.
+The school is very willing to assist students in the process of repentance and restoration.
+Students who show a significant change in behavior will be given the opportunity later to return to school.

 The school reserves the right to expel any student who has received more than two suspensions in a school year or anyone who poses any threat to other students.
-If a student does not show remorse for what he or she has done and repeats the serious offense, then he or she may be expelled from school.
+If a student does not show remorse for what they have done and repeats the serious offense, they may be expelled from school.